Timothy-Lim/optiga-tpm-explorer/User Guide.md

 # **OPTIGA™ TPM 2.0 Explorer User Guide**

-This page helps you explore the tool to accelerate your learning about TPM2.0.
+This page helps you explore the tool to accelerate your learning about OPTIGA™ TPM2.0.

 1. [Overview](#overview)
     - [1.1 Features](#features)